Jokuchh/Jokuchh/README.md

 2. Qcar : Obstacle Detection and avoidance.
 3. Qbot : Vision guided control for a differential drive mobile robot.
 - 3️⃣**Robotech project** – Creation of two collaborative robots that continuously inform each other of the progress of the missions thanks to robust wireless communications.
 If a robot encounters a problem, its co-robot is automatically informed so that the strategy is reviewed dynamically, making the robot "flotilla" fully autonomous.
 Creating arms for these robots - a concept and implementation of it.
-- 4️⃣**AI & Machine Learning & Deep Learning** - a lot of different prectice knowledge in these spheres
+- 4️⃣**AI & Machine Learning & Deep Learning** - a lot of different practice knowledge in these spheres
 - 5️⃣**Internet of things** :

  1. Study and development of a temperature monitoring platform : Creation of an IoT-based tool for live temperature monitoring using the ESP32 microcontroller and Cloud Computing.